adamedx/autographps-sdk/ROADMAP.md

   * Graph resource
 * Graphlets -- modules built on this that expose specific parts of the graph
 * Handle 403's in get-graphchilditem
- Add user consent, tenant consent options to set-graphconsent and new-graphapplication
+* Add user consent, tenant consent options to set-graphconsent and new-graphapplication
+* Fix Connect-Graph failure mode to not disconnect you first, only after getting token

 ### Done

 * get-graphschema